SDK Documentation Help

 QR Code

 QR Code is the most well-known 2D matrix symbology, originally developed in 1994 by Denso Wave, it is used in a wide variety of industries and applications.
+It is now standardized as ISO/IEC 18004.

-A sample QR Code is shown below.
+A sample QR Code is shown below:

 Sample QR Code